koseng-lc/skripsi_ws/README.md

 # skripsi_ws
+I still looking for the time, to create the document for this project.
+But the basic idea summarized in the description below.

 The main part of this architecture is divided by two part, high-level architecture and low-level architecture.

 ### High-Level